 Mortgage Payment – $1655.84

 Monthly Line of credit payment (interest only) – $128

 Estimated cost per month – $2002.59

-When speaking to the benefits of renting versus buying, the obvious pros are having a sense of ownership, no landlord and complete control of your property.
+When speaking about the benefits of renting versus buying, the obvious pros are having a sense of ownership, no landlord and complete control of your property.
 There are also major long-term economic benefits as well.
-Below you’ll find an estimate on how much equity you will have in your home after 5 years based on modest 2% year over year growth in property value.
+Below you’ll find an estimate of how much equity you will have in your home after 5 years based on modest 2% year over year growth in property value.